humanbydefinition/p5.asciify/repo_assets/markdown/CONTRIBUTING.md

 ## Running the project locally

-`p5.asciify` used `vite` for development and bundling.
+`p5.asciify` uses `vite` for development and bundling.
 To run the project locally, use the following command:

 ```bash
 npm run dev